 Many hams wondered what happened to previous Mark I, II, III, and IV ?
 Had we "lost" or forgotten the previous models ?
-In fact there were not !
-Yaesu brochure states that "Mark-V" qualifies the 5 major features of the new FT-1000MP : this model shows a higher RF power of 200 W PEP, a class-A amplification SSB mode (75 W), an interlocked digital/analog bandwidth tracking system (IDBT), a variable front-end filter preselector (VRF) and enhanced ergonomics (mainly the multi-function shuttle jog dial).
+In fact theu never existed !
+Yaesu brochure states that "Mark-V" qualifies the 5 major features of the new model : the Mark-V shows a higher RF power of 200 W PEP, a class-A amplification SSB mode (75 W), an interlocked digital/analog bandwidth tracking system (IDBT), a variable front-end filter preselector (VRF) and enhanced ergonomics (mainly the multi-function shuttle jog dial).

 So I decided to test this transceiver at home and to friends using other type of antennas and accessories to get a complete impression of performances of this transceiver in the field, in all working conditions that we could usually meet.
 The only thing that I had not the opportunity to test was its behaviour in DX-pedition, but according to what we hear on bands, we can already say that it is a big competitor very appreciated.
 But I needed to forge my own opinion.
 Here are my commentaries.

 To be franck I didn't really selected Yaesu FT-1000MP Mark-V for its design, what we will discuss below, but first of all for its performances and many controls.
 It is indeed what we all require in buying a high-end transceiver : a great performer with all useful controls, lights and menu settings within reach.
 If in addition it could be fine that should be of course a plus, all the more that I like the new design of some of its competitors.